The annealing temperature is the temperature at which the PCR primers bind to the complementary template region, usually is between 50ºC to 68ºC.

 In summary, we have to put 3 to 4 temperature variations in the PCR to check the best one.
 Meaning, we can’t rely on a single temperature.

-That’s a manual process, nowadays much advanced and accurate online softwares are available that can find the best primer set as well as calculate annealing temperature for our reaction.
+That’s a manual process, nowadays much more advanced and accurate online software is available that can find the best primer set as well as calculate the annealing temperature for our reaction.

 Annealing time:

-Besides, setting the temperature for primer binding, the time duration for the step is indeed important.
+Besides, setting the temperature for primer binding, the time duration for annealing is indeed important.
 The ideal time for the step is 30 to 60 sec.

 Change in time may influence results negatively.
 For instance, even though we have a good annealing point but performed the step for 2 minutes, it might produce non-specific bands and primer-dimer too.